 When it comes to unplanned pregnancy, the most common choices for U.S. women are abortion or parenting.

 But there is a third option, one that is often left out of the conversation when discussing reproductive rights – adoption.
 In fact, less than 4 percent of unplanned pregnancies result in adoption.

 The bottom line?
 According to a piece from Olga Khazan in The Atlantic, historically “among American women for whom carrying a child to term would be safe, adoption is a remarkably unpopular course of action.”

-So why is adoption not seen as a viable option?
+Reasons why adoption is not seen as a viable option

 “One of the main reasons is a misunderstanding about adoption in our culture, and a lack of awareness for the way adoption works,” said Beth Woods.
 Woods is the executive director of Hope’s Promise, a domestic and international adoption agency based in Colorado.